LadybirdBrowser/ladybird/Documentation/CLionConfiguration.md

 CLion can integrate with CMake to provide code comprehension features.

-After opening the `serenity` repository in CLion as a new project, the "`Open Project Wizard`" window will open, from here set the following fields:
+After opening the `ladybird` repository in CLion as a new project, the "`Open Project Wizard`" window will open, from here set the following fields:

 (Assuming you use `Ninja` as the build system and configured the CMake build directory to `Build/x86_64`)